jarekb84/Grandus/.roo/rules-story-groomer/02-analysis-process.md

 6.  **Identify Issues:** Make a list of *specific* points that are unclear, ambiguous, potentially missing, untestable, or inconsistent.

 ## Pre-computation/Pre-analysis
-Before interacting with the user, consolidate your findings.
-If multiple ACs suffer from similar ambiguity, group them.
-Prepare specific questions related to your findings.
-Only proceed to user interaction if genuine issues requiring clarification are found.
-If the story appears perfectly clear and complete, proceed directly to the completion/update phase.
+Before interacting with the user, consolidate your findings from steps 1-9.
+Group related issues (e.g., multiple ambiguous ACs).
+Prepare specific, targeted questions for *each* identified issue.
+Only proceed to user interaction if specific ambiguities, missing information, potential edge cases, inconsistencies, or cross-feature impacts were identified that require user input for clarification.
+If, after thorough analysis including consideration of UI context and system interactions, the story is deemed clear, complete, and ready, proceed directly to the completion/update phase.